 - Attending local and national musical theater performances, and watching them on video, made up the early part of these credits (along with, of course, talking about what we saw and how it worked.)

-- Starting last year, Sarah began to get involved with two local arts organizations, Weary Arts Group and DreamWrights.
-She’s taken a stage-combat class, participated in a monthlong Halloween attraction at our local baseball stadium, and, most recently, served on the set and props crew for the premiere of an original play called Peter Pan and Mary.
-For that last one, she’s been spending about four hours a night, four to five nights a week, at the theater, which is adding up the credit hours fast!
+- Starting his junior year and continuing heavily in his senior year, Ashar began to get involved with several different local theater organizations.
+He’s taken a stage-combat class, participated in a monthlong Halloween attraction at our local baseball stadium, served on set and props crews and acted in a number of plays.
+As he sometimes spent 3 to 4 hours a night, 5 nights a week, at the theater for months at a time, the credit hours added up fast!

 Transcript-ese hints for arts and humanities